 Book made in the DDR, 1971.
 Karl Marx’s Das Kapital in the German language.
 Das Kapital, also known as Capital: A Critique of Political Economy, is a foundational theoretical text in materialist philosophy, economics and politics by Karl Marx.
 In Das Kapital, Marx proposes that the motivating force of capitalism is in the exploitation of labor, whose unpaid work is the ultimate source of surplus value.
 The owner of the means of production is able to claim the right to this surplus value because he is legally protected by the ruling regime through property rights and the legally established distribution of shares which are by law distributed only to company owners and their board members.
 The historical section shows how these rights were acquired in the first place chiefly through plunder and conquest and the activity of the merchant and “middle-man”.
 In producing capital, the workers continually reproduce the economic conditions by which they labour While Marx did not live to publish the planned second and third parts, they were both completed from his notes and published after his death by his colleague Friedrich Engels.
 Das Kapital is the most cited book in the social sciences published before 1950.

 Lenin Works, published in the DDR in 1961.
-Enormous 40 parts of Lenin Works.
-With this series came 2 books as a regiostrer and 2 books for supplymental text.
+Dietz Verlag started publishing the Lenin Works series in 1961.
+This massive serie contains 40 parts of Lenin Works.
+With this series came 2 books as a registrer and 2 books for supplymental text.
 In total 44 parts.
-The books are in used but good conrition.
-The original Russian edition was 51 parts.
-The Lenin Briefe was integrated into the Lenin Works.
-The DDR decided to publish the book in 2 seperate parts, Lenin Werke and Lenin Briefe.
+It was translated from the Soviet Union edition wich was even bigger with 51 parts.
+The Soviet edition included the Lenin Letters but Dietz Verlag decided to publish the books in 2 seperate parts, Lenin Werke (Lenin Works) and Lenin Briefe (Lenin Letters).

 Price: 75.00 euro Size: 64x40cm./25.1×15.7inch.
 Weight: 1000gr./35oz.
 Year: 1982